JumpstartLab/professional_heroku/pitch.markdown

 # Professional Heroku

 Heroku is a fantastic tool for provisioning and deploying applications quickly.
-But do you know how to design, monitor, and scale those applications?
+But there's more to it than `heroku create myapp`.
+Do you know how to design, monitor, and scale those applications?

-In this course we'll build your skills and understandings of the Heroku platform, concepts and tools to improve your application for Heroku, and how to bring it all together.
+In this course we'll build your understandings of the platform architecture, explore tools and concepts to improve your application, and how to bring it all together.

 ## What You'll Learn

-In this training course, you'll use an actual Ruby/Rails application and learn:
+In this training course, you'll use an actual Ruby/Rails application and study:

+* How Heroku's architecture affects your application
+* The roles of dynos and background workers
 * Keeping private credentials private
-* Implementing multi-threaded web servers to mitigate long-running requests
+* Configuring your application for alternative web servers or Ruby versions
 * Moving beyond the default Heroku stack with custom buildpacks
+* Dangers and mitigation of long-running requests
+* Extracting and optimizing background processes
 * Automating Continuous Integration (CI) and zero-downtime Continuous Deployment (CD)
 * Gracefully handling deployment failure and rollback
-* Extracting and optimizing background processes
-* Automated alerting when application performance degrades
+* Automatic alerting when application performance degrades
-* Automating database backups to S3 storage
+* Automatic database backups remote systems
 * Optimizing logging with distributed systems
+* How to apply these techniques with your actual applications

 (( Contact Us to Schedule a Class at Your Company big button ))